 Of course there is the “Roof-Top” look.
 The Beatles performed their last live set on Jan 30, 1969.
-It was on the roof-top of their Sevilr Row offices.
+It was on the roof-top of their Sevile Row offices.

 Paul is playing his trusty Hofner which is missing its pick guard since 1966.
 He has a sticker on it reading “Bass”.
 John is playing his stripped Casino.
 George his telecaster.
 Paul sports a beard while John is clean-shaven.
 Ringo is wearing a red rain coat that he borrowed from Maureen.

-There is also John’s Hasidic Rabbi look that I have yet to see any tribute band adopt.
-It was super cool at the time.
+There is also John’s Hasidic Rabbi look that I have yet to see any tribute band adopt this one.
+It was super cool.